SFDR Principal Adverse Impact (PAI) indicators

 Share of investments in investee companies involved in the manufacture or selling of controversial weapons

 The Group is not involved in the manufacture or selling of controversial weapons.
-The Group’s exposure to the defence sector was c1% in sales in FY24.
+The Group’s exposure to the defence sector was c2.5% of sales in FY25.

 Download here